TheSilvered/nest/docs/c_api/c_api-optimizer.md

 Optimizes the AST.

-The AST is destroyed if an error occurrs.
+The AST is destroyed if an error occurs.

 **Parameters:**